 There are three stages in this condition, although most people do not necessarily have to go through all of the stages.

-Stage 2 begins about 2-6 months after the injury.
-The skin becomes further moist, tight and shiny.
-The nails of the foot will become brittle and cracked.
-The patient will be walking in a guarded gait because the joint of the foot and ankle will locked.
+The skin becomes increasingly moist, tight, and shiny.
+Nails may become brittle and cracked.
+Patients often develop a guarded gait because the joints of the foot and ankle feel "locked."

-Stage 3 occurs 6-9 months after the injury.
-This stage is characterized by irreversible structural changes, notably soft tissue atrophy (wasting) and decalcification of bone.
-Pain gets worse and may spread beyond the original site.
-The pain is often intractable.
-The skin at this point is cool and dry.
+This stage is characterized by irreversible structural changes, including soft tissue atrophy (wasting) and decalcification of the bone.
+Pain often worsens, becomes intractable, and may spread beyond the original site.
+The skin typically appears cool and dry.

 Look at the picture of the feet below.
 Note the increased redness in the right foot.
 This patient had undergone surgery on the right foot, had been in a cast, and CRPS developed afterwards.